resim-ai/open-core/docs/resim/metrics/metrics_writer.md

 This is useful, because we may want to write data that is not immediately referenced by any metric.
 Such data may be used by **batch metrics**.
 The `MetricsData` class also has a simple fluent API to make this easier.

+## Overriding the metrics status

+By default, the `writer.write()` function constructs a protobuf message that computes an overall job status based on the individual metrics.
+The logic is fairly simple:
+- if any metric is a blocking failure (`FAIL_BLOCK_METRIC_STATUS`), the overall job will be considered a blocking failure;
+- otherwise, if any metric is a warning (`FAIL_WARN_METRIC_STATUS`), the overall job will be considered a warning failure;
+- otherwise, the overall job will be considered a pass;

+It is, however, possible to override that calculation with `writer.write(metrics_status_override=FAIL_BLOCK_METRIC_STATUS)`, or whatever status you wish.
+This is particularly useful if you would like to ignore warnings, for example.

 ## Validating the metrics writer output

 It's important to validate your output, to check it's a valid protobuf message that our system can plot.
 We currently provide this through the `validate_job_metrics` function in `resim.metrics.proto.validate_metrics_proto`.
 Note that this is called on the **output metrics message** of the metrics writer (i.e. `output.metrics_msg`), not the metrics writer itself.